Oliver Goldsmith: Death

 Goldsmith's premature death in 1774 may have been partly due to his own misdiagnosis of a kidney infection.
 He was buried in Temple Church in London.
 The inscription reads; "HERE LIES/OLIVER GOLDSMITH".
 A monument was originally raised for him at the site of his burial, but it was destroyed in an air raid in 1941.
 A monument to him survives in the centre of Ballymahon, also in Westminster Abbey with an epitaph written by Samuel Johnson.

 "Oliver Goldsmith: A Poet, Naturalist, and Historian, who left scarcely any style of writing untouched, and touched nothing that he did not adorn.
 Of all the passions, whether smiles were to move or tears, a powerful yet gentle master.
 In genius, vivid, versatile, sublime.
 In style, clear, elevated, elegant."
 Epitaph written by Dr. Johnson, translated from the original Latin.

 Legacy

 Goldsmith is regarded as one of the most versatile writers of the Georgian era, who contributed to the development of sentimentalism in English literature in 18th-century Great Britain, and his plays are considered second in importance only to those of William Shakespeare.
 Among his papers was found the prospectus of an encyclopedia, to be called the Universal dictionary of the arts and sciences.
 He wished this to be the British equivalent of the Encyclopédie and it was to include comprehensive articles by Samuel Johnson, Edmund Burke, Adam Smith, Edward Gibbon, Sir Joshua Reynolds, Sir William Jones, Fox and Dr. Burney.
 The project, however, was not realised due to Goldsmith's death.
 His work influenced several English authors of the 19th century, including Charles Dickens, Jane Austen, and Mary Shelley, who mentioned his fictional characters in their own novels.

+A new Royal National Lifeboat Institution (RNLI) lifeboat was provided to Ballycotton Lifeboat Station in 1880.
+The 34 ft boat was gifted by Miss Ada Goldsmith Tulloh of West Malvern, who established a lifeboat fund, in order to pay tribute to her famous ancestor.
+"I confidently put forth this appeal, not only in virtue of the Life-boat's noble mission and memorable services, but feeling sure that all who have read with pleasure ' The Vicar of Wakefield,' 'The Traveller,' and 'The Deserted Village,' will not fail in helping me to further this good work".
+At a ceremony held on Thursday 29 July 1880, the lifeboat, which cost £329, was named Oliver Goldsmith.
+In her 11 years on service, the boat would launch five times, and save 21 lives.